 History of the 69th Fighting Irish Brigade Flag

 The flag carried by the 69th during the Civil War consisted of a traditional Irish green background with a bank of clouds and rays of sunlight shining through while an iconic harp and a field of shamrocks appears below the cloud.
-“69th Regiment Irish Brigade” and “Riamh Nar Dhruid O Spairn Iann” which is an old Irish expression written in a very old Irish tongue which means “Who Never Retreated from the Clash of Spears” are both inscribed in gold letters on bright red scrolls above and below the harp, clouds and shamrocks design.
+“69th Regiment Irish Brigade” and “Riamh Nar Dhruid O Spairn Iann” which is an old Irish expression written in a very old Irish tongue which means “Who Never Retreated from the Clash of Spears” are both inscribed in gold letters on bright red scrolls above and below the harp, clouds, and shamrocks design.
 After the battle of Antietam, the 69th’s banner was so badly shot up and bloodstained that it was not suitable to use.
 As a result, the “Fighting 69th” did not have a flag to carry into battle at Fredericksburg, so the men attached sprigs of green boxwood to their hats.
 After Fredericksburg, the men of the 69th were issued a new green flag much like the one previously carried.
 The flag in this listing is a reproduction that closely resembles the one carried by the 69th New York Irish Brigade during the Civil War.
 The exact size and materials are not the same as the original flag.

-2 ply polyester is the most durable option for those who fly their flag 24/7.
-This flag features beautifully embroidered stars and lettering, sewn panels with rich, vibrant color.
+Made of 2-ply polyester which is the most durable option for those who fly their flag 24/7.
+This flag features beautifully embroidered artwork and lettering, sewn panels with rich, vibrant colors.
 All of the artwork is visible on both sides of the flag and the lettering reads correctly from one side only.